 About Us

-After working in computers I was up for a change and in 1990 went to West Africa with the Peace Corps for 3 ½ years.
-I lived in a small jungle village and taught Gabonese farmers how to build and maintain fish ponds.
+After working in computers I was up for a change and in 1990 went to West Africa with the Peace Corps for several years.
+I lived in a small jungle village and worked with Gabonese farmers building, maintaining & harvesting fish ponds.

 Note: we'll likely be a year or so behind in reporting below.